 Please let me know if you enjoyed this recipe.
 5 Star ratings tell me what you like and want to see more of. 😊Print

-This easy, homemade mustard relish takes only a few minutes but gives big flavor to a variety of foods.
+Try this easy, homemade mustard relish over your favorite brats or meat.
+It takes only a few minutes and adds big flavor to a variety of foods.
 Make a small or large batch of this condiment, it keeps a long time in the refrigerator.

 - ½ cup unsweetened pickle relish*